Jarmander333/VB-RockPaperScissors/README.md

 ---------------------------------------------------------------------------------------------------------

 I actually made this a year or 2 ago, on an old Windows XP Computer, and learned that the program works on Windows 10!
-So if I had to guess, I'd assume that the compatibility of this program is from Windows 2000/XP - Windows 10 (Including Windows Mobile).
+So if I had to guess, I'd assume that the compatibility of this program is from Windows 2000/XP - Windows 10 (Including Windows Mobile - NOT WINDOWS PHONE!).